 The Group also receives income from advertisements that are displayed in the company's games.
 This income is recorded as the advertisements are displayed and the company receives compensation for these.
-Ad and sponsorship revenue from the Sventertainment Group is treated in the same way.
+Ad and sponsorship revenue is treated in the same way.